Why QuickTime can't play AVI video on Mac?

-AVI is among the most widely used file formats for videos today.
-If you have Mac and have upgraded to the latest OS X 10.9 Mavericks, you may be disappointed to find out that QuickTime can't play all AVI videos on your Mac.
-As a container format, AVi is not a specific type of file and there is no single codec for videos with .avi externsions.
-This is the reason why you can't play all AVI movies with Quicktime on Mac.
-Luckily, here are three simple solutions that will allow you to play AVI on Mac:
+AVI is among the most widely used file formats for videos today, but for Mac users, it's always not so easy to play AVI file with QuickTime player, especially when you have upgraded to the latest OS X 10.10 Yosemite.Why can't QuickTime play AVI videos?
+As a container format, AVI is not a specific type of file and there is no single codec for videos with .avi externsions.
+This is the reason why you can't play AVI movies with Quicktime on Mac or Windows computers.
+Luckily, here are three simple solutions that will allow you to play AVI on your computer.

-If you have already installed the AVI to QuickTime video converter on your Mac, launch the program.
-Now open your local folder where you have save the AVI files, then drag and drop the files to the main interface of the program.
-The files will be imported to the program immediately.
+After launching the program, open the local folder where you've saved the AVI file, then drag and drop it to the main interface of the program.
+The file will be imported immediately.

-To play AVI on Mac without hassle, you'd better convert AVI to MOV, MP4, MPV, or other Mac supported formats.
-Now navigate to the bottom format tray and select your desired format from the "Video" tab to set it as target output.
+To play AVI in QuickTime without hassle, you can convert AVI to MOV, MP4, MPV, or other QuickTime supported formats.
+Then select it from the "Video" tab at the bottom format tray to set it as target output.

 Simple click the "Convert" button, and the program will start processing the conversion.